TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

     end if;
 end process;
 ```

+{{<todo>}}Explain edge detectors{{</todo>}}

-Then there is two processes, the firdt one is the one that makes the counters tick and more generally where the flow of data is "managed".
+Then there are two processes, the first one is the one that makes the counters tick and more generally, where the flow of data is "managed".
-The second one is the one that is reading the serial data on the positive edge of a bit clock into the appropriate buffer when told so by the first process.
+The second one is reading the serial data on the positive edge of a bit clock and shifting it into the appropriate buffer when told so by the first process.
 ```vhdl
 detect_sample: process(clk) begin
     if rising_edge(clk) then